 Does it, really?
-And if it does, can we hope that wildlife becomes accustomed to habitat loss and climate change, rather than worry about preserving it as it is?
+And if it does… can we hope that wildlife becomes accustomed?
+Can it adapt to habitat loss and climate change, rather than worry about preserving it as it is?

 The short answer is yes — animals do adapt.
 Evolution is a story of constant change; living things never remain in a static, motionless condition.
 But this does not mean that conservation efforts are a futile, naïve effort.
 On the contrary.

 This past month, a UN summit on biodiversity loss took place in Montreal.
-As awareness increases, it is important to stop and ask if and how animals adapt to changing ecology, and why we should care at all.
+Awareness increases.
+It is important to stop and ask if and how animals adapt to changing ecology.
+And why we should care at all.

-Last month, the New York Times published a detailed infographic on the many species that have lost between a third and nearly two-thirds of their habitat.
+Last month, the New York Times published a detailed infographic.
+There one could see the many species that have lost between a third and nearly two-thirds of their habitat.
 But what do these species do when they lose their home, or when it becomes too hot?

 The ability of wildlife to adapt is nothing short of breathtaking, and it is not always connected with human intervention.
-Children learn from a young age about the chameleon’s ability to change colors, but not many know about its relative, the marine iguana in the Galápagos, “which can increase their body size up to 20 percent in response to warm currents in the Pacific Ocean.
+Children learn from a young age about the chameleon’s ability to change colors.
+However not many know about its relative, the marine iguana in the Galápagos, “which can increase their body size up to 20 percent in response to warm currents in the Pacific Ocean.

 Halfway through the 20th century humans managed to crack open the atom nucleus, and the nuclear age began.
 Alongside the tragedy caused by nuclear accidents and explosions, we have had rare chances to see fast-paced evolution in a contained area.